ONSdigital/dp-local-data/README.md

 # dp-local-data

-`dp-local-data` is a cmd-cli tool that enabling developer to easily:
+`dp-local-data` is a cmd-cli tool enabling developers to easily:
- - Clean all CMD data out of their environment.
+ - Clean all CMD data out of their local environment.
  - Import the prerequisite hierarchy/codelist data required to import datasets.

-The default config will load the hierarchy and code lists requires for the `Suicides` dataset.
+The default config will load the hierarchy and code lists required for the `Suicides` dataset.

 ## Prerequisites
-`dp-local-data` uses Go Modules so required a go version of 1.11 of higher.
+`dp-local-data` uses Go Modules so requires a go version of **1.11** or later.

 `dp-local-data` requires:
 - `dp-code-list-scripts`